Understanding critique vs. criticism

 A “critique” is an in-depth review, touching on characterization, plot, theme, scene structure, poetry of language, and other related factors.
 Notice how I didn’t list anything about spelling or proper comma usage?
 It’s because that’s not critiquing; that’s editing.
 Typically, works that receive criticism as described here are free or mostly free of errors that distract readers from the story.

-No one is perfect, and one of the best tools at our disposal as Scribophiles is the inline critique option.
-Having never read nor submitted a flawless piece of writing for review, I can tell you in all earnestness that no one should be ashamed to receive a line edit.
-There are many sharp eyes and sharp minds browsing this site, and even the best writer’s eyes glaze over after so many hours of staring at a white screen.
+No one is perfect, and one of the best tools at our disposal on Scribophile is the inline critique option.
+Having never read nor submitted a flawless piece of writing for review, I can tell you that no one should be ashamed to receive a line edit.
+There are many sharp eyes and sharp minds browsing Scribophile, and even the best writer’s eyes glaze over after so many hours of staring at a white screen.

 That said, part of what is absolutely necessary to receive genuine criticism as described above is a readable text.
 An unreadable text has never, in my experience, provided foundation for a fantastic piece of writing.
 Messy prose screams “messy story.”
-It’s why you wouldn’t dare submit messy prose to an agent or editor.
+If you want criticism of story, your text must be as clean as possible.

 If you’re willing to admit that your mastery of the technicalities of writing is not the sharpest, by all means, employ the knowledge and expertise of those on this site who do; it’s a wonderful resource.
 Readers can’t truly resonate with your story until you weave a piece of art that makes them forget they’re experiencing a piece of art.
-It must be consistent and fluid.
 When you’re able to achieve this, you’ve removed the hurdles preventing your reader from authentically engaging with the story you’ve created.
 It’s at this stage in your writing that you can consistently receive deep criticism.